 You should also contact us if you feel your healing is not progressing as intended.

 What do liposuction scars look like?

-The width of the incisions is just long enough to allow the insertion of the small-diameter liposuction cannulas and these are often no more than 3 to 4 mm.
-The resulting liposuction scar is barely noticeable and the number of scars you have will depend on how many areas of liposuction you had carried out.
+The width of the incisions is just long enough to allow the insertion of the small-diameter liposuction cannulas, and these are often no more than 3 to 4 mm.
+The resulting liposuction scar is barely noticeable, and the number of scars you have will depend on how many areas of liposuction you have carried out.
 The appearance of scars will also vary depending on how old you are and your level of skin elasticity.
-Many patients have virtually no visible scarring while other people may have more obvious scars, especially in darker skin types.
+Many patients have virtually no visible scarring, while other people may have more obvious scars, especially in darker skin types.
 It is important to remember that incisions result in some degree of scarring.
 The only way to avoid liposuction scars is not to have liposuction surgery.

 What liposuction results can I expect?

 All patients should have realistic expectations of what to achieve with liposuction, and this will allow them to form an accurate idea of potential liposuction results.
 After the procedure, it is common to have bruising and swelling, which will settle down after two weeks.
 You may also have loose skin, which will take time to improve over the first few weeks.
 Final liposuction results take approximately six weeks and three months to appear.
 It is important to be patient throughout the liposuction recovery period and follow your surgeon’s postoperative instructions in full.

 Fat cells that have been removed from the body with liposuction are gone forever and do not return.
 However, patients who continue to eat a healthy diet can still gain weight in other areas which have not had liposuction.
 The best way to maintain your results is to eat a healthy diet and carry out regular physical exercise to ensure you get the very best long-term results.

 SEE ALSO: Are there any alternative treatments to liposuction?